Manufacturing Training System: how to transform training

 • Line managers.

-These profiles not only train new practitioners, but are also responsible for:
+These profiles not only train new operators, but are also responsible for:

 • Monitor the effectiveness of training.